fedwiki/wiki-security-persona/ReadMe.md

 ## Configuration

 This plug-in is initial configured as the default security plug-in.
-But, can be explicitly configured by adding `--security '{"type": "persona"}'`.
+But, can be explicitly configured by adding `--security_type 'persona'`.

-If you are not running wiki in farm mode behind a proxy you will also need to specify the server host name, using the `host` parameter, so that the correct audience is used.
+If you are not running wiki in farm mode you will also need to specify the server host name, using the `host` parameter, so that the correct audience is used.